sdavis1902/lunanode-api-php/README.md

 Laravel 5

-Add Service Provider and Alias
+Add Service Provider and Alias ( not required for 5.5 )

 ``` php
 'providers' => [